aissam-out/prisoner-s-dilemma/README.md

 - If A remains silent but B betrays A, A will serve three years in prison and B will be set free
 - If A and B both remain silent, both of them will serve only one year in prison (on the lesser charge).

-In this project, we are implementing a slightly different version of the Prisoner's dilemma
+In this project, we are implementing a slightly different version of the Prisoner's dilemma: We actually keep the same concept and change the rewards to: